Idaho is using your tax dollars to kill wolves.

 Governor Otter designed the Wolf Depredation Control Board to consist of five members, all of whom seem to have a similar interest in killing wolves as opposed to coexisting with them.
 Earning the nickname “the wolf-kill panel,” they are the Director of the Idaho Department of Agriculture, the Director of the Idaho Department of Fish and Game, a member representative of sportsmen’s (hunters and trappers) interests, a member representative of the livestock industry, and a member of the public at large.
 The latter three are appointed by the Governor.

 The current representative of the public, Stephen McGrath, is an Agriculture Law Attorney.
-Tony McDermott represents sportsmen’s interest.
-Despite a two-year term for his position, McDermott was the first appointee to that post in 2014, and he is still there today.
+Richard Savage represents the livestock industry, and Butch Suor represents sportsmen’s interests.
+Prior to Suor, the sportsmen’s representative was Tony McDermott.
+McDermott was the first appointee to that post in 2014, and despite a two-year term for his position, he held the post until early 2021.

 Tony McDermott was a former IDFG commissioner known for his hand in shaping the department’s wolf-reduction policies.
 He also was instrumental in the formation of a group that pays a bounty, which they refer to as a reimbursement, of up to $1,000 per trapped wolf and $500 per hunted wolf in Idaho.
 In 2012, while he was a commissioner at IDFG, he misrepresented wolf numbers, asserting that there were 1,200-1,600 wolves in Idaho.
 The commission would have been well aware that the Department’s latest annual count was only 746 wolves and, at that time, the population was declining.